reruo321/Deep-Learning-Practice/002-Mathematical-Component-of-Neural-Network/README.md

 #### 4. Video Data
 **Video data** is one of the few data that needs 5D tensor in real-life.
 As a frame can be stored in 3D tensor with its shape (height, width, color_depth), 4D tensor with its shape (frames, height, width, color_depth) can store a sequence of frames.
 Therefore, batches for multiple videos would be stored in 5D tensor whose shape == (samples, frames, height, width, color_depth).

-## The Gear of Neural Network: Tensor Operator
+## The Gear of Neural Network: Tensor Operation
+Some kinds of **tensor operations** being applied to mathematical data tensor, such as tensor addition and tensor multiplication, can express all conversions that a deep neural network has learned.

+The first example made a neural network by stacking Dense layers.

 ##